Skip to main content

 }

-Yarn Classic resolved it through hoisting. pnpm refused.
-The fix was explicit:
+Yarn Classic resolved it through hoisting; pnpm flatly refused.
+The fix was to say it out loud:

 // apps/root/package.json — after